ChenJian17/ChenJian17/README.md

 - ⚒️ Java Coder, a little bit Python/Vue
 - 🌱 Learning algorithm and competitive programming
-- 📦 want to make some contributions and share some thougs
+- 📦 want to make some contributions and share some thoughts
 - 📫 How to reach me: gouchen2@protonmail.com